-Supplemental Front Seat-Mounted Thorax Side Airbags
+Supplemental Seat-Mounted Side Airbags (SAB) - If Equipped

-Front seat-mounted thorax side airbags provide enhanced protection and work together with supplemental Side Airbag Inflatable Curtains (SABIC) to help protect an occupant during a side impact.
-The seat-mounted side airbag is marked with an airbag label sewn into the outboard side of the seat.
+Supplemental Seat-Mounted Side Airbags provide enhanced protection to help protect an occupant during a side impact.
+The Supplemental Seat-Mounted Side Airbag is marked with an airbag label sewn into the outboard side of the front seats.

-Seat-Mounted Side Airbag Label
+Supplemental Seat-Mounted Side Airbag Label

-When the bag deploys, it opens the seam between the front and side of the seat's trim cover.
-Each bag deploys independently, that is a left side impact deploys the left bag only and a right-side impact deploys only the right bag.
+When the airbag deploys, it opens the seam between the front and side of the seat's trim cover.
+Each airbag deploys independently, that is a left side impact deploys the left airbag only and a right-side impact deploys only the right airbag.